Courtney White

 Thinking Outside the Holocene: Paul Gauguin’s Question and Aldo Leopold’s Answer

-This is a lecture I gave at the Quivira Coalition’s 11th Annual Conference, in 2012, which explored human origins, motivations, and future challenges.
+This is a video of a lecture I gave at the Quivira Coalition’s 11th Annual Conference in 2012, which explored human origins, motivations, and future challenges.
 It is a talk provoked by Paul Gauguin’s famous painting on these topics and resolved (partially) by Aldo Leopold’s experiences and writings.
 I tried to express my hopeful feelings about the challenges we face during This Moment In Time.

 Two Percent Solutions for the Planet: 50 Low-Cost, Low-Tech, Nature-Based Practices for Combating Hunger, Drought and Climate Change

 This book profiles fifty innovative practices that soak up carbon dioxide in soils, reduce energy use, sustainably intensify food production, and increase water quality and quantity.
 Why “two percent”?
 It is an illustrative number meant to stimulate our imaginations.
 It refers to: the amount of new carbon in the soil needed to reap a wide variety of ecological and economic benefits; the percentage of the nation’s population who are farmers and ranchers; and the low financial cost needed to get this work done.
-Using photographs, graphics and short essays, the book is a great introduction for readers of all stripes.
+Using photographs, graphics and short essays, the book is a great introduction.

 A murdered ranch employee.
 A vanished suspect.
 A stolen rodeo horse.
 A black helicopter.
 Angry environmentalists.
 Menacing oil-and-gas developers.
 A Sasquatch hunter gone astray.
 A mysterious billionaire.
 A missing can opener…